MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/working-with-compliance-manager.md

 2. From the **Assessment** flyout pane, enter a title for your Assessment and select a template from the drop-down menu.
 3. At **Please select a group or add a new group**, select **Add a new group** and enter your group name in the field below.
 4. To copy information from an existing group, toggle the **Would you like to copy the data from an existing group?** switch to **On.** Select the group you want to copy from the drop-down menu underneath, and select the checkboxes of any fields you want to carry over to the new Assessment in your new group.
 5. Select **Save**.
-When completed, the flyout pane closes and your new group automatically displays on your dashboard.
+When completed, the flyout pane closes and you'll see your new group on your dashboard.

 What to know when working with groups: